-7:00 a.m. to 11:00 p.m., daily.
+6:00 a.m. to midnight, daily.

 Administration, faculty, and student services hours will typically be Monday to Friday, 8:00 a.m. to 4:30 p.m.
 The cafeteria, campus store, and library hours will vary according to curriculum schedules and student demand.
 Student needs will dictate hours of operation for many areas of the campus and will be communicated to faculty, staff and students.
 KCU-Joplin may also implement summer and holiday hours.